 What is a healthcare data warehouse?

-In simple terms, a healthcare data warehouse is an organized central repository for all aggregated, usable healthcare information retrieved from multiple sources like EHRs, EMRs, enterprise resource planning systems (ERP), radiology, lab databases, wearables, and even population-wide data.
+In simple terms, a healthcare data warehouse (HDW) is an organized central repository for all aggregated, usable healthcare information retrieved from multiple sources like:

-It's important to keep in mind that a HDW is only one key component of an integrated healthcare data platform which includes a connectivity layer, data lake, analytics and enrichment layer, data warehouse, and integrations and reporting features.
+It's important to keep in mind that an HDW is only one key component of an integrated healthcare data platform, which includes a connectivity layer, data lake, analytics and enrichment layer, data warehouse, and integrations and reporting features.
 These platform processes compose a data platform pipeline that collects and transforms raw data into usable analytics for your organization’s decision-making.

-Here’s how a HDW fits into the data platform pipeline:
+Here’s how an HDW fits into the data platform pipeline:

-1. Data is collected in a connectivity layer which is built from various use cases, types, and fields.
-This layer determines exactly how much data you need and could mean that your platform could take days to collect your data volume.
+Data is collected in a connectivity layer, which is built from various use cases, types, and fields.
+This layer determines exactly how much data you need, and your platform could take days to collect your data volume.

-4. Usable data is stored in a HDW as a central location for consistent, organized, and accurate data recovery.
+Usable data is stored in an HDW as a central location for consistent, organized, and accurate data recovery.

-HDWs are the fourth component of a healthcare data platform and are directly influenced by the components leveraged prior to it.
-In other words, the volume and type of data stored in a HDW are determined by the connectivity layer, data lake, and analytics enrichment processes.
+HDWs are the fourth component of a healthcare data platform, and the prior components directly influence it.
+In other words, the connectivity layer, data lake, and analytics enrichment processes determine the volume and type of data stored in an HDW.

-It’s worth distinguishing the difference between a data lake and a HDW as you want these two components to remain separate from each other.
-A data lake represents raw data in its unusable form while a HDW is an organized storage location of usable data.
+It’s worth distinguishing between a data lake and an HDW, as you want these two components to remain separate.
+A data lake represents raw data in its unusable form, while an HDW is an organized storage location of usable data.

 Keeping your HDW unstructured and unusable will result in inconsistency and breakability issues further down the data platform pipeline.
 Applications and integrations, therefore, will pull from potentially faulty data.
 That’s why many healthcare organizations partner with vendors like Arcadia to bridge the gap between an overflowing data lake and an effectively structured HDW within a holistic data platform framework.